PRX/crier.prx.org/README.md

 # ... and run migrations against it
-docker-compose up db # the database has to be running docker-compose run app migrate
+docker-compose up db # the database has to be running docker-compose run crier migrate

 # Create SQS (and SNS) configuration
-docker-compose run app sqs
+docker-compose run crier sqs

 # Test
-docker-compose run app test
+docker-compose run crier test

 # Guard
-docker-compose run app guard
+docker-compose run crier guard

 # Run the web, worker, and db
 docker-compose up